dgmstuart/swing-out-london/app/views/website/_about_swingoutlondon.html.md

 [Die Freche Muse](http://www.diefrechemuse.co.uk/)
 which are not aimed at swing dancers, but which play suitable music.

 These nights aren't to everyone's taste and you shouldn't necessarily expect to find dancers there, but if you Bring Your Own there's often a fun evening to be had.
 The same applies to swing gigs.

-Grass Roots Swing Dance
+Grassroots Swing Dance
 -----------------------
-London has a large and well-established infrastructure of Swing Dance schools, but this is augmented by a number of independent not-for profit groups who deserve kudos for their services to the scene:
+London has a large and well-established infrastructure of Swing Dance schools, but this is augmented by a number of independent not-for-profit groups who deserve kudos for their services to the scene:

 *   [Swing Dancers Of London](http://www.swingdancersoflondon.org/) are a great positive force for promoting Swing Dance in the capital.
 They occasionally organise events and the [SDOL Facebook group](https://www.facebook.com/groups/2244903317/) is _the_ hub for debate, rants and event promotion in the scene

 *   The [London Lindy Exchange](http://londonlindyexchange.com/) is an annual event which invites dancers from all over the world to come and dance here.
 A large number of overseas visitors are hosted by locals

-*   [The Sunday Shuffle](https://www.facebook.com/pages/The-Sunday-Shuffle/135544203177994) is a Monthly not for profit Balboa social dance
+*   [The Sunday Shuffle](https://www.facebook.com/pages/The-Sunday-Shuffle/135544203177994) is a Monthly not-for-profit Balboa social dance

-*   Although [Blues Revolution](http://www.bluesrevolution.co.uk/) isn't exclusively not for profit, they are a driving force behind Blues dancing in London
+*   Although [Blues Revolution](http://www.bluesrevolution.co.uk/) isn't exclusively not-for-profit, they are a driving force behind Blues dancing in London

 *   [Swing Records](https://www.facebook.com/groups/201362529904972/) is a Facebook Group which promotes and arranges for free and discounted entry for dancers to events